Skip To Main Content

 Asked & Answered

 You have questions — and we want to provide answers you can rely on.
-Asked & Answered is a collection of frequently asked questions about the potential capital referendum.
+Asked & Answered is a collection of frequently asked questions about the capital referendum.
 We’ll continue to add to this section as new questions come in, keeping our community informed every step of the way.

 See if your question has been asked and answered!

-Quick Facts: The "2+2" Proposal
+Quick Facts: The Referendum

 What the Proposal Includes